- Collaborator: Leonardo Tapiz Buzarra

-Building Surveyors: Francisco Javier Escolano González and José Moreno Gómez
+- Building Surveyors: Francisco Javier Escolano González, José Moreno Gómez

-From the architect.
+Text description provided by the architects.
 A rental housing building in a village south of Granada, where Vega River begins to flow surrounded by the foothills of the Sierra Nevada Mountains.

 Trapezoidal plot is located in a crossroad and has a buildable area of over 100 m2.
 The southwest side of the plot is adjacent, while other sides are streets: Carretera de Gojar on southeast, Avenida Carmen Morcillo on the northwest and Alhambra Street on the northeast.